appcoreopc/edward/standalone-pages/data.md

 1. __Preloaded data.__ A constant or variable in the TensorFlow graph holds all the data.

    Done for 1 and 2 above.
+Pass in the data as a dictionary of NumPy arrays.
+Internally, we will store them in TensorFlow variables to prevent copying data more than twice in memory.
+Batch training is available internally via `tf.train.slice_input_producer` and `tf.train.batch`.
+(As an example, see `examples/mixture_gaussian.py`.)
 2. __Feeding.__ Manual code provides the data when running each step of inference.

    Done for 3 above.
+Pass in the data as a dictionary of TensorFlow placeholders.
+The user must manually feed the placeholders at each step of inference.
+(As an example, see `examples/mixture_density_network.py`.)
 3. __Reading from files.__ An input pipeline reads the data from files at the beginning of a TensorFlow graph.

    Done for 3 above.
+Pass in the data as a dictionary of TensorFlow tensors, where the tensors are the output of data readers.
+(No current example is available; TODO mnist.)

 ## Internal